spakov/furminal/docs/docgen/index.md

 If you're not familiar with WinUI 3, see [Create your first WinUI3 (Windows App SDK) project](https://learn.microsoft.com/en-us/windows/apps/winui/winui3/create-your-first-winui3-app) for a solid introduction.

 ### Creating a project
-This demo is a stripped-down version of [**W6t**](xref:Spakov.W6t), focusing on just the essential pieces you need to get started.
+This demo is a stripped-down version of [**Furminal**](xref:Spakov.Furminal), focusing on just the essential pieces you need to get started.
 Let's create a **WinUI Blank App (Packaged)** project in Visual Studio.
 We'll call it **TerminalDemo**.
 If we run the project at this point, we get a blank window that does nothing.

 ### Adding the Terminal project reference
 We'll need to make sure we have a reference to **Terminal**—by far the easiest way to do this is to add a project reference in Visual Studio.
 Right click **TerminalDemo** and select **Add** > **Project Reference…**, then browse to `Terminal.csproj`.